SlackBuffer/digest_gopl/_notes/methods.md

 - If the `p` is a variable of type `Point` but the method requires a `*Point` receiver, we can use shorthand `p.ScaleBy(2)`.
 The compiler will perform an implicit `&p` on the variable
     - This works only for variables, including struct fields like `p.X` and array or slice elements like `perim[0]`
-- We cannot call a `*Point` method method on a non-addressable `Point` receiver, because there's **no way to obtain the address of a temporary value**
+- We cannot call a `*Point` method method on a **non-addressable** `Point` receiver, because there's **no way to obtain the address of a temporary value**

     ```go
     Point{1, 2}.ScaleBy(2) // compile error: can't take address of Point literal
     ```

-- We can call a `Pointer` method with a `*Point` receiver, because there's a way to obtain the value from the address: just load the value pointed to by the receiver.
+- We can call a `Point` method with a `*Point` receiver, because there's a way to obtain the value from the address: just load the value pointed to by the receiver.
 The compiler inserts an implicit `*` operator for us

     ```go
     p := Point{1, 2}
     pptr := &p
+    (*pptr).Distance(q)
+    // shorthand
     pptr.Distance(q)
-    (*pptr).Distance(q)
     ```

 - Functions with a pointer argument must take a pointer; methods with pointer receivers take either a value or a pointer as the receiver when they are called